ftsrg/theta/subprojects/xsts/xsts/README.md

 This project contains the Extended Symbolic Transition System (XSTS) formalism.
 The project includes:

 * Classes to represent XSTSs.
-* A domain specific language (DSL) to parse XSTSs from a textual representation.
+* A dataDomain specific language (DSL) to parse XSTSs from a textual representation.
 * A frontend that can parse Petri net models described in the [PNML](http://www.pnml.org/) format (experimental).

 ### Related projects